An00bIS47/Homekit/README.md

 ### Endpoints that require api access rights

-These endpoints require basic authentication.
-The default username and password for access to the api is `api` and `test`.
-Theses values can be configured.
+These endpoints require basic authentication with username and password.

 #### System Information